The Water Chapters video installation

 Trailer: 2 minutes, 8 seconds

 Full version: 39 minutes, 48 seconds

 There is nothing new about flooding.
 The image of the flood is an ancient metaphor, found within the myths and legends of cultures around the world.
 It can represent an overwhelming, destructive force that renders humanity powerless in its wake and leaves us seeking refuge.
 As global warming drives an increasing number of extreme flooding events, this message continues to resonate.

-Each “chapter” of this video work responds to one country’s flood, exploring individual, family, and community responses.
-The eight chapters cover Thailand (2011), Nigeria (2012), German (2013), The Philippines (2013), The UK (2014), India (2014), Brazil (2015), and the USA (2015).
+The Water Chapters video installation explores individual, family, and community responses to this inundation, each “chapter” dedicated to one country’s flood.
+The nine chapters cover Thailand (2011), Nigeria (2012), German (2013), The Philippines (2013), The UK (2014), India (2014), Brazil (2015), the USA (2015) and France (2016).